logo/logo/Readme.md

 ## CLI

-  This repository also holds a CLI that makes working with the logos easier.
-You can install it with:

-    $ npm install -g logo/logo
+  Check out the [CLI](https://github.com/logo/cli) to make working with the logo repositories and files easier.

 #### logo create \<name\>